 Good memories indeed.
-I learned to drive off-road as a young CIT in the camp surplus army pickup.
+I learned to drive off-road as a young CIT in the camp army surplus pickup.
 Someone made me a bet that I couldn't drive across the pond.
 Who knew that a '67 M715 would make a REALLY COOL bow wave until it stalled out in 4+ feet of water, in full view of the Ranger’s cabin.
 I’ve never dried an ignition with my shirt so quick…

 I find Boy Scouts more important than ever to today’s kids.
 The skills and experiences Scouting offers are harder and harder to come by in the environment today’s youth grow up in.
 Leadership, personal responsibility and accountability, creative problem solving, positive attitude, and survival skills whether in the wild or not.